The Ginger Man

 The Ginger Man is a picaresque novel by American-Irish writer J. P. Donleavy, first published in Paris in 1955.
 The story is set in Dublin, Ireland, in post-war 1947.
 Originally banned for obscenity, the book has since become a major commercial success, selling almost 50 million copies worldwide.
 It is one of the best-selling books of all time, and in 1998, it was ranked 99th by the Modern Library in its list of the "100 Best Novels of the 20th Century."
-After being translated into over 30 languages, a film adaptation of the book was considered on numerous occasions, with actor Johnny Depp being favoured for the lead role.

-The story follows the life of a young American student named Sebastien Dangerfield, who arrives in Ireland after the Second World War.
-He enrolls at Trinity College Dublin, and develops a strong liking for alcohol and women.
+The novel has been translated into over 30 languages and is considered a cult classic of 20th-century literature.
+Donleavy wrote a stage adaptation, The Ginger Man: A Play, which opened in London in 1959.
 The book is widely considered a classic of modern literature, and remains a popular novel.

 Plot summary

-The novel follows a wealthy disaffected American student, Sebastian Dangerfield, during his time studying law at Trinity College.
-The book chronicles Dangerfield's violent and sexual misadventures and troubled relationship with his English wife and daughter.
+The story follows the life of a young American student named Sebastian Dangerfield, who arrives in Ireland after the Second World War.
+He enrolls at Trinity College Dublin, and the book chronicles Dangerfield's drunken, sexual and occasionally violent misadventures, including his troubled relationship with his English wife and daughter.